 Extreme Jamaican Foods: Cow Skin Soup Recipe

-Almost every Jamaican loves soup and almost every household makes it a weekly Saturday tradition.
-Our soups are hearty and filling, a one pot meal.
-The skin of the cow when slaughtered is not made into leather in Jamaica but also consumed for it's richness and nutrition.
+Almost every Jamaican loves soup, and almost every household makes it a weekly Saturday tradition.
+Our soups are hearty and filling—a one-pot meal.
+When cows are slaughtered, their skin is not just made into leather in Jamaica but also consumed for its richness and nutrition.
 This part of the cow makes a wonderful stew or soup and is loved by many people.
-We call thin Jamaican Recipe, Cow Skin Soup.
+We call this Jamaican recipe "cow skin soup."

-This soup is said to put back strength in the person who consumes it.
-It is the men in the family you will find enjoys this more, even though it's one of my favorites.
+This soup is said to return strength to the person who consumes it.
+The men in the family are said to enjoy this soup more, even though it's one of my favorites.

-How the Cow Skin Is Prepared at the Butchers':
+How the Cow Skin Is Prepared by the Butcher

-After removing the skin form the animal, the skin is then roasted slightly over a wood fire, in order to remove the hair/fur by scraping with a knife.
-The skin is scraped until all traces of animal hair has been removed, and the skin is now smooth and half roasted and has a smokey smell.
+After the skin is removed from the animal, the skin is then roasted slightly over a wood fire and scraped with a knife to remove the hair/fur.
+The skin is scraped until all traces of animal hair have been removed.
+It becomes smooth and half-roasted and has a smokey smell.
 The skin is burned.
-I am not sure of the exact method but I would suggest you not trying to skin a cow at home!
-You can however try making the cow skin soup!
+I am not sure of the exact method, but I would not suggest that you try to skin a cow at home!
+You can, however, try making this cow skin soup!

 My Saturday Dinner!

-On Friday our friend the butcher sent my fiancé 2 1/4 lbs of cow skin and we were delighted.
+One Friday, our friend the butcher sent my fiancé 2 1/4 pounds of cow skin, and we were delighted.
 I immediately knew what I would do with it.
-Now, 2 1/4 lbs of cow skin is a lot for two people and can be made into two meals.
-So today I will share with you the soup recipe and next time I will make a stew and share with you.
+Now, 2 1/4 pounds of cow skin is a lot for two people and can be made into two meals.
+So, today I will share with you the soup recipe, and next time I will make a stew and share with you again.

-- 1 lb yellow yam cut into chunks
+- 1 pound yellow yam, cut into chunks

 - 1 1/2 cups whole wheat flour for dumplings